Calebio/Calebio/README.md

 - 📫 How to reach me **Kalebiotezz@yahoo.com**

 - 👀 I’m interested in Python, C#.Net, AWS, Terraform.
-Not bound by a single technology but more focused on solving problems using the best available tool or technology.
+More focused on solving problems using the best available tool or technology.

 - ⚡ Fun fact :- I love Swimming 🏊, travelling ✈️, and I love to play Saxophone a lot! 🎷 💯🎵.